iqan/raspberrypi_work/README.md

 ### 5_led_blink.py
 * code for blinking 5 LED connected to the raspberry pi accessing GPIOs.
 * used GPIO 5, 6, 13, 19 and 26
+* CAUTION: In this, I have used negative logic.

 ### GPIO_clear.py
 * Reset all GPIOs used in codes